borzari/TrackingResolution/README.md

   - Put the correct input file name (output file name of the step above) and define an output file name in the file `test/Tracker_DataMCValidation_cfg.py` and run it with `cmsRun test/Tracker_DataMCValidation_cfg.py`
   - Put the correct input file name (output file name of the step above) in the file `test/Tracker_DataMCValidation_Harvest_cfg.py` and run it with `cmsRun test/Tracker_DataMCValidation_Harvest_cfg.py`
   - The output file with the histograms will be named something similar to `DQM_V0001_R000000001__Global__CMSSW_X_Y_Z__RECO.root`

+It is also possible to use the file `python/reRECO_new.py` instead of `python/reRECO_Autumn18.py`.
+Both are equivalent, but `python/reRECO_new.py` only uses the relevant modules and might be easily portable to other CMSSW versions.